web design

 Here are 4 compelling reasons for building a website team:

-1. Staffing Redundancy: If you rely on a single individual to manage your website and they become unavailable due to illness, vacation, or leaving the organization, you risk leaving your website unattended.
+- Staffing Redundancy: If you rely on a single individual to manage your website and that person becomes unavailable due to illness, vacation, or leaving the organization, you have a problem.
+What if the website goes down?
+What if there is something you want communicate?
+Does info about last week’s events stay on the website?
 Having multiple team members ensures continuity.

 Who Should Be on Your Web Team?